 Human Resources professionals are the most likely referrer for a Fitness for Duty exam.
 Managers and coworkers are most likely to report concerning behavior to HR.
 A counselor in an in-house Employee Assistance Program (EAP) is another frontline referrer.
 Both may observe an employee’s performance, absence from work or other “concerns described below.
 Requests for accommodations, e.g., under the ADA, are usually made to HR; psychiatric disability is best determined by a Forensic Psychiatrist.
 “Employers” include private business, Federal or State employers, Military, Municipalities, School Districts, Police Departments.

 Usually in-house counsel or private counsel for the employer.

 Physicians treating a workers’ compensation complainant, Flight Surgeons and Doctors associated with an Employee’s internal clinic or Employee Assistance Program are examples of Occupational Doctors.
 As a treating physician, they are trained to consider psychiatric conditions, and refer the patient to a Forensic Psychiatrist if indicated.

 Large employers may have an entire division of HR that addresses the health and well-being of employees.
 Governments, municipalities, utilities, the military, may have a protocol for referring for an FFD and a Medical Director is closely involved with the decision.

 Legal nurse consultants

-You may recall a time when your boss requested a doctor’s note if you were on medical leave or sick leave for several days.
+You may recall a time when the boss requested a doctor’s note if you were on medical leave or sick leave for several days.
 What happens when you are ill for months or years?
 An employer may request a more detailed and non-biased IME from a neutral and unconflicted doctor.

 Fitness for Duty